conservationscience/functionaltraits/README.md

 ### Set up
 ~~~~
+library(functionaltraits)

 # select a location to store the databases files on your computer
-# they will be downloaded from the internet
+# this will create a folder for each database
-databases <- functionaltraits::Databases$new( "/home/stewart/Downloads/testdata" )
+databases <- functionaltraits::Databases$new( "path/to/database/folder" )
 # this 'databases' object manages the folder of downloaded files on your computer

-# you have to download the databases when you use it for the first time
+# this downloads the databases to your computer.
+If you get an error message, see Help, below
 databases$initialise()

 # check that they downloaded properly (if they haven't, see Help below)